NewbieSaibot/tsu-iamcs-labs-basics/README.md

 Swap g1 and g2
 Repeat until the last element of f
 ```
 The destination file is either `g1` or `g2` depending on the parity of the number of elements in `f`.
-This solution demonstrates how files can be used as queue data structures (sort of).
 Time complexity is `O(n^^2)`.

 ### Solution 2